Mabdillahi88/fitshare-api/README.md

 - ForeignKey relation between the `owner` field and the User model `id` field.
 - ForeignKey relation between the `post` field and the Post model `id` field.
 - Unique constraint ensures a user cannot like the same post multiple times.

+#### Achievement Model

+- The Achievement model is a new custom model introduced to reward user engagement.
+- **Fields:**
+  - `user`: A ForeignKey linking the achievement to a specific User.
+  - `title`: The name of the achievement (e.g., "Newbie", "Popular Post", "Comment Champion").
+  - `description`: A short explanation of what the achievement represents.
+  - `date_earned`: A DateTimeField that automatically records when the achievement was awarded.
+- **Awarding Logic:**
+  - **Newbie:** Awarded when a user creates their first post.
+  - **Popular Post:** Awarded when a post receives at least 1 like or 1 comment (thresholds reduced for easier testing).
+  - **Comment Champion:** Awarded when a user makes 2 or more comments.
+- This model is managed automatically using Django signals, ensuring achievements are awarded based on user actions without manual intervention.

 ##### Back to [top](#table-of-contents)